 Strategies for Addressing and Overcoming Childhood Trauma

 Addressing childhood trauma and overcoming it involves a combination of professional help, therapeutic techniques, and self-care practices.
-In the following sections, we will explore various strategies, including professional help, cognitive-behavioral therapy (CBT), mindfulness and meditation, to help individuals heal from childhood trauma and improve their mental health.

 Professional Help